Orbital Decompression Surgery NYC | Norelle Health

 About the Procedure

-The eye sits inside a bony socket called the orbit, which shares walls with the sinuses and nose.
-When tissue behind the eye swells or enlarges, the eye can be pushed forward, pressure can build, and in some cases the nerve that carries vision can be compressed.
-Orbital decompression is a procedure that creates more space within or around the orbit by carefully removing portions of bone, fat, or both, allowing the eye to settle back and relieving pressure.
+The eye sits inside a bony socket called the orbit, which shares walls with the nose and sinuses.
+Orbital decompression creates more space within or around the orbit by carefully removing portions of bone, fat, or both, so the eye can settle back and pressure is relieved.
+It is used for selected conditions, most often thyroid eye disease, as well as other compressive orbital problems.

-At Norelle Health, orbital decompression is planned together with ophthalmology.
-Evaluation includes a detailed eye examination and imaging so that the goals of surgery, the route used, and the risks are matched to each person rather than applied the same way to everyone.
+At Norelle Health, orbital decompression is planned together with ophthalmology so that the goals of surgery, the route used, and the risks are matched to each person rather than applied the same way to everyone.

 02